rezaan6/admin-dashboard/README.md

 The React dashboard application utilizes several chart libraries from Nivo to create visualizations for the data.
 Specifically, it uses the following Nivo chart libraries:

-- @nivo/bar for creating bar charts
-- @nivo/core for providing common chart components and utilities
 - @nivo/geo for creating geographical maps and charts
 - @nivo/line for creating line charts
 - @nivo/pie for creating pie charts